 Click to view larger image.

-Through extending the existing Blue Line Northeast Light Rail Transit (LRT) further to the northeast to 88 Ave NE, this project provides LRT service to high-density northeast Calgary communities, as well as industrial areas, while supporting the Airport Transit Connection.
+The Blue Line Northeast LRT Extension Project focuses on extending the existing Blue Line further to 88 Ave NE from Saddletowne Station NE, this project provides LRT service to high-density northeast Calgary communities while supporting the Airport Transit Connection.

 - Estimated 3,500 passengers per weekday